nasser/illness/README.md

 Live C#/MSIL disassembler

 ## Usage
-Expects `monodis` and `peverify` commands to be available on your PATH.
+Expects `peverify` to be available on your PATH.

 ```
 $ mono path/to/Illness.exe assembly.dll path/to/other/assembly/directories...